PTE MocksMock Practice Tests

 Week 1: Diagnostic + grammar foundations

-Take a full mock → identify weakest enabling skill → study 10 core grammar rules → drill 15 WFD sentences daily
+Take a full diagnostic mock to identify your weakest enabling skill.
+Study 10 core grammar rules.
+Drill 15 WFD sentences daily.
+Use the score predictor to set realistic targets.

 Week 2: Speaking fluency + Read Aloud

-Daily shadowing (20 min) → Read Aloud practice with recording → target 120+ WPM with natural rhythm → continue WFD
+Daily shadowing (20 min) using Speaking practice drills.
+Read Aloud practice with recording — target 120+ WPM with natural rhythm.
+Continue WFD drills.
+Review preparation timeline benchmarks.

 Week 3: High-value tasks under time pressure